It depends on the type of royalty you’re talking about.

 Performance royalties apply to a public performance or broadcast of a musical work.
 These royalties are collected by Performing Rights Organizations (PROs).

 Your songs must be properly registered with a PRO to be paid this royalty.
 If you haven’t registered with one yet, Songtrust can streamline the process and make the most of your relationship with PROs globally.

 Performance royalties are paid based on each songwriter’s share of the song.
 For example, if a song by the Beatles was written by “Lennon/McCartney”, the split would be 50/50.

-Performance royalties are also split and distributed equally between the songwriter(s) and the publisher(s), with each being allocated 50%.
-Depending on what type of deal you have with your publisher (administration, co-publishing, income participation) you may actually only see a portion of those performance royalties.
+Performance royalties are also split and distributed 50/50 between the songwriter(s) and their publisher(s).
+Depending on the type of deal you have (administration, co-publishing, income participation), you may only see a portion of these royalties.

 Songwriters who manage their publishing rights through Songtrust will see 100% of the publisher’s share of performance royalties distributed back to the writer(s), minus our fee.